ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch18.md

 training another model on feature embeddings, fine-tuning outputlayers, and fine-tuning all layers.
 We'll discuss these in the context of classification.
-(We will revisit prompting later in the section â€œIn-Context Learning, Indexing, and Prompt Tuningâ€? on page .)
+(We will revisit prompting later in the section "In-Context Learning, Indexing, and Prompt Tuning"? on page .)

-In the feature-based approach, we load the pretrained model and keep it â€œfrozen,â€? meaning we do not update any parameters of the pretrained model.
+In the feature-based approach, we load the pretrained model and keep it "frozen,"? meaning we do not update any parameters of the pretrained model.
 Instead, we treat the model as a feature extractor that we apply to our new dataset.
 We then train a downstream model on these embeddings.